Rabhimself/project-template/README.md

 ###### Robert Bryant, G00317412

 ## Introduction
-This project serves as an introduction to Neo4j, part of the Graph Theory module.
-The database describes the Irish General Election of 2016, the data itself is comprised of publicly available information(sources are referenced in this readme).
-You can find the scripts to replicate the database in the Scripts folder, along with 3 queries that provide interesting or key information about the election.
-These 3 queries are described in this Readme as well.
+This project serves as an introduction to Neo4j, a part of the Graph Theory module.
+This project was forked from the original project spec and is not part of any ongoing development of software.
+The project required we design and build a Neo4j database describing the Irish 2016 General Election, as well as provide 3 queries that yield interesting information or insights into the election.

 ## Database
 The database consists of 3 node types; Constituency, Candidate, and Party.
-The data that was used to populate the database was found through various websites[2][3].
+The data that was used to populate the database was found on the internet, and was not provided in the project spec.
+The database focuses more so on meta data rather than the candidates themselves.
+Party affiliation (particularily in the case of independents) is tied to which party the candidate ran under.
+For example, if a candidate was a member of an Independent organization, but did not run under the organization's name, the candidate is listed as an Independent rather than as a member of the organization.
+You can find the scripts to replicate the database in the Scripts folder, along with the 3 queries that provide interesting or key information about the election.

-The 3 node types are described as so:
+The 3 node types are described as such:

 ######Constituency
 ```cypher